-5.7.4 Public notice and comment.
-After the determinations are made, SCDHHS will publish a list of settings it has identified as presumed institutional, but is a home and community-based setting, for public review and comment in the amended Statewide Transition Plan that will be submitted to CMS per CMS guidance.
-SCDHHS anticipates submission of a heightened scrutiny list of any Adult Day Health Care (ADHC) settings to CMS for review by October 27, 2017.
-The heightened scrutiny list of any Day Services facilities or Residential Habilitation settings will be submitted to CMS by December 29, 2017.
 SCDHHS will solicit comments from the public, including beneficiaries and/or personal representatives of beneficiaries, as to the qualities of each of these settings.
 The public will be able to suggest the addition of any setting to the list if a member of the public determines it may meet the definition of a setting that has institutional qualities that isolate individuals receiving Medicaid HCBS from the broader community of individuals not receiving Medicaid HCBS.
-SCDHHS will conduct a site visit on any setting that is on the list.
-SCDHHS will take public comment under consideration, but ultimately any determination as to what settings SCDHHS will submit to CMS for its review, what settings will not need to be submitted to CMS for review, and what settings will no longer be able to provide HCBS after March 17, 2019, will be made by SCDHHS.
+SCDHHS will follow the processes described in Section 5.7.2 on any setting that is submitted.
+SCDHHS will take public comment under consideration, but ultimately any determination as to what settings SCDHHS will submit to CMS for its review, what settings will not need to be submitted to CMS for review, and what settings will no longer be able to provide HCBS after March 17, 2022, will be made by SCDHHS.